-Fine grade amethyst points, fascinatingly translucent and boasting a tantalising rich purple colour.
-The pieces in our photo are individually priced so please select the amethyst point that you'd like from the drop down list before proceeding to checkout.
-The details of the stone on the left is listed first, followed by the one in the centre and lastly the amethyst point on the right.
+Fine grade amethyst points, fascinatingly translucent and boasting tantalising rich purple colour.
+The three pieces that we have photographed are individually priced so select the amethyst point that you'd like from the drop down list before proceeding to checkout.
+The details of the stone on the left is listed first followed by the one in the centre and lastly the amethyst point on the right.

 - During the reign of King Henry VIII sumptuary laws were introduced for different classes in society which documented who was permitted to wear purple coloured fabrics